-Caramelized Banana Pudding.
-Homemade vanilla pudding with Nilla wafers, caramelized bananas and topped with meringue.
-This recipe takes your banana pudding to a new level!
+Homemade vanilla pudding with Nilla wafers and caramelized bananas, then topped with meringue.
+This Caramelized Banana Pudding takes your banana pudding to a new level!

 In my Chocolate Covered Cherry Cake post I mentioned that I make my friend Mark a birthday dessert each year.
-This year he and his wife Kelly were having a big event with a lot of people, so I knew just one cake wouldn’t cut it.
+This year he and his wife Kelly were having a big party with a lot of people, so I knew a single cake wouldn’t cut it.
 Plus, let’s be honest, I love an excuse to make more dessert.

 This caramelized banana pudding was a big hit at Mark’s birthday party.
 It was almost completely gone with ten minutes of setting it out.
 So next summer cookout or party you have where you want to take a banana pudding that will be the hit of the day, this recipe is the move.

 Here are a few tips for ensuring success with this recipe:

 - This dessert is best served the day it is made.
 However, if you’re in a time crunch, you can make the pudding the day before and keep it in the refrigerator.

 - You can serve this banana pudding either hot or cold.
 I personally prefer it cold, but either way is good.

 - Use just ripe bananas.
 I find that if they’ve started to brown, they fall apart when you try to caramelize them.